New report says child abductions by Al-Shabaab on the rise in Somalia

 “We’re beginning to see more and more instances where children are essentially being used as cannon fodder,” Tirana Hassan of Human Rights Watch told CNN.

-Al-Shabaab fighters abduct young girls and boys from their homes or schools, in some cases taking entire classes, the report said.
+Human Rights Watch charged in its report that Al-Shabaab fighters abduct young girls and boys from their homes or schools, in some cases taking entire classes.

 Children can be sent out to recruit other children, according to the organization.
-One survivor told Human Rights Watch he was asked by a group of kids to play football at a nearby field.
+One survivor told Human Rights Watch a group of kids asked him to play football at a nearby field.
 When he arrived, he and others were gathered up and sent to training camps, the survivor told Human Rights Watch.

 The camps are places where children live in fear, said Hassan, an emergencies researcher for the international human rights group.